TinuCH1976/link-library/readme.txt

  *   beforenote (default <br />) - Code to print out between the description and notes */

-The get_links_notes function adds the following parameters to the original Wordpress get_links: Even though this is an original template tag and the information is shown in the Codex, I think you should keep the same format of showing the actual tag with parameters after it.
+The get_links_notes function adds the following parameters to the original Wordpress get_links:

 Parameters: